trevor-moon/matlab-style-guide/style_guide.md

 Do not have trailing whitespace, e.g., space after command and before a new line.

-Use a space around function inputs.
+Use a space around function inputs and output arguments.

 ## Comments